HMS Thracian (1920): Battle of Hong Kong

 The ship took part in the Battle of Hong Kong in December 1941, commanded by Lieutenant-Commander Arthur Luard Pears.
 She was the only destroyer defending the colony, after the departure of HMS Scout and HMS Thanet for Singapore on 8 December.
 On 10 December, she took part in a raid on Japanese crafts attempting to land on Lamma Island.
 On 13 December, she participated in the evacuation of personnel from Kowloon and Green Island to Aberdeen, Hong Kong Island.
 On 16 December, she attacked Japanese boats that were preparing for the invasion of Hong Kong Island, but ran aground at Uk Kok.
-She was later refloated later that day and returned to Aberdeen dockyard.
+She was refloated later that day and returned to Aberdeen dockyard.
 Further into the afternoon, she became the target of Japanese high-level bombing.
 A near miss caused several casualties.
 With the dockyard badly damaged, the damage Thracian suffered from running aground was considered too bad to fix.
 On the next day, she was deliberately run aground at Ngan Chau.
 The crew of Thracian continued to defend the colony as infantry, and would suffer heavy losses in the battle and subsequent captivity.
 On 24 December, Japanese troops began salvaging the ship, and she was later captured by the Imperial Japanese Army.